Laura Fuentes

 How to Make Pumpkin Baked Oatmeal

-5. Bake until golden
+2. Bake until golden.

-Bake for 35 minutes or until the oat mixture is set and the top is golden.
+Pour the batter into a greased baking dish and bake for 35 minutes or until the oat mixture is set and the top is golden.

 overhead view of pumpkin baked oatmeal in a square baking dish